St Michael's Catholic Grammar School: St Michael's curriculum

-The pupils study Religious Education, English, Mathematics, Latin, French, Spanish, Italian, History, Geography, Science, Music, Art, Physical Education, Drama, Technology, ICT and Education for Living with Citizenship.
+Classes offered include Religious Education, English, Mathematics, Latin, French, Spanish, Italian, History, Geography, Science, Music, Art, Physical Education, Drama, Technology, ICT and Education for Living with Citizenship.

-Pupils have a choice of either Food/Graphics Technology as well as Physical Education.
+Pupils have a choice of either Food/Graphics Technology.

 St Michael's traditions

 School uniform

-The school has a distinctive purple uniform, which is the colour of St. Michael's flower, the Michaelmas Daisy.
-It consists of a pleated purple skirt, a lilac shirt and a purple jumper.
-In addition there is a purple blazer which must be worn when travelling to and from the school.
-In the winter there is also a long black coat which pupils have to wear instead of the blazer to and from school.
+The uniform consists of a pleated purple skirt (or grey trousers), a lilac shirt, and a purple jumper.
+In addition, there is a purple blazer which must be worn when travelling to and from school.
+During winter months, the blazer is supplanted by a long black coat.

-This royal purple symbolises the status of St. Michael as the archangel who quelled the rebellion of Lucifer.
+The color originates from St. Michael's flower, the Michaelmas Daisy.
+The royal purple symbolizes the status of St. Michael as the archangel who quelled the rebellion of Lucifer.

 School motto

 The School motto "Quis ut deus" is a Latin translation of the sarcastic rhetorical question uttered by Archangel Michael as he slew Lucifer: "Who is like God?"
-(The name 'Michael' in fact derives from the Hebrew form of this question.)

 School song

-The school song Dux Michael, which is sung in Latin praising St. Michael the Archangel, protector and defender of the faith.
+The school song Dux Michael, which is sung in Latin, is a praise of St. Michael the Archangel.
 It is always sung on St. Michael's Day and at various key stage certificate assemblies along with the school prayer.

-Committees and clubs

-In Year 12, a husting takes place to elect the Head Girl/Boy and the two Deputies at St. Michael's.
-As well as this, several committees and clubs are set up according to the interests of the girls, which vary each year.
-The pupils are welcome to start their own club or committee along with the help of Year 12 pupils and the permission of the headteacher.
-Some of the committees and clubs this year include Athletics, Art, Book, Chess, Year 7 Choir, Glee Club, Chamber Choir, Drama, Cultural, Debate, Italian Film, French Film, Justice and Peace, Language, Library, Magazine, Mandarin Chinese, Netball, Badminton, Chamber Orchestra, Junior Orchestra, Jazz Band, Cheerleading, Poetry, Prom, Spanish Film and Year Book.